samvantran/samvantran.github.io/_posts/2014-10-07-roman-numerals.md

 ---
 layout: post
-title:  "Recursive Roman Numerals"
+title:  "FS // Day 6 | Object Orientation"
-date:   2014-10-07 22:15:03
+date:   2014-10-06 22:15:03
-categories: flatironschool, ruby
+categories: flatironschool, ruby, oo
-tags: arrays, hashes, recursion, classes, class methods, blocks, enumerables, iteration, sorting, data structures
+tags: hashes, recursion, classes, class methods, blocks, enumerables, iteration, sorting, data structures, object-orientation, oo, xerox, apple, xparc pirates, alan kay
 ---

 So the `def` keyword is used to build `methods`...

 ...just kidding.

-### Recursion, You Sexy Thing
+### Biggest Problem of the Day (BPD): Roman Numerals

-Today, one of our labs consisted of adding a Class method `Integer#to_roman` which returns a string of Roman Numerals based on that integer.
-I got the specs to pass with the following code but I fully recognize that it is atrocious.
+Task: Write an Integer Class method that returns a string of Roman Numerals based on its integer.

+I got the specs to pass with the following code but I fully recognize that it is atrocious and not what anyone would consider `DRY`.

 {% highlight ruby %}
 class Integer